maxfortun/camel-toys/README.md

 ```

 ## SyncAsyncGateway
-Here is a use case, we need to perform a multiple time consuming tasks on a single request.
+Here is a use case, we need to perform multiple tasks on a single request.

 The easiest way to code it is:
 ```